 We receive our information from the Nevada Tax Commission through the Nevada Department of Taxation.
 For more information please visit https://tax.nv.gov/.
 For any other questions, please contact the Assessor's Office at (775) 423-6584 or email us.

+Each Assessor’s office in Nevada estimates the property’s “taxable” value by considering its location, zoning, actual use, etc. Land values are estimated from market sales of vacant property, or other recognized appraisal methods when vacant sales are limited or non-existent.
+The taxable value of buildings, structures, etc., is the estimated replacement cost new, using approved costing in accordance with the Nevada Administrative Code, less depreciation.
+The land value is then added to the properties improvements value, if any, to arrive at the property’s overall taxable value.
+The taxable value arrived at may not exceed the properties “Full Cash” or “Market Value”.
 If a structure has been removed from the property and the Assessor’s office is notified, the Assessor will delete the value from the assessment.
 Also, if on or after the lien date there was partial or total destruction of an improvement and the property was rendered unusable for not less than 90 consecutive days, the owner of the property may be entitled to an adjustment or credit.
-NRS 361.227

-In the state of Nevada there are two components to your valuation.
-The land value set according to current market values (NAC 361.118) and the improvements to the land is valued using the approved Marshall and Swift costing manual and Nevada Tax Commission approved Rural Manual in accordance with the Nevada Administrative Code (NAC 361.128).
+Property in Nevada is required to be reappraised (revalued) at least once, every five years.
+All property is revalued annually in Churchill County.
+The county is divided into five reappraisal areas and one of those areas will be visited annually, within the five year period.
+Additional appraisals may occur when improvements are added, new structures are built or because of use or zoning changes.
+Sales or purchases of a property do not require a re-assessment of the property.
+In the state of Nevada, there are two components to your valuation.
+The land value set according to current market values (NAC 361.118) and the improvements to the land are valued using the approved Marshall and Swift costing manual and Nevada Tax Commission approved Rural Manual in accordance with the Nevada Administrative Code (NAC 361.128).
 A depreciation factor of 1.5% per year is applied to the age of the improvements, structures, etc, up to a maximum of 50 years.
 Land values are derived from market sales or other recognized appraisal methods, in accordance to the Nevada Revised Statutes, and are added to the improvement values.
 All of these values are updated annually.

 1. Click on Magnify Icon.
 2. Click on Task Bar Back Icon